-- Unusual bleeds, including gastrointestinal bleeds Rare (may affect up to 1 in 1000 people): - Swelling of skin, tongue, lips, pharynx or face, hives or have difficulties breathing or swallowing (serious allergic reaction). - High fever, agitation, confusion, trembling and abrupt contractions of muscles these may be signs of a rare condition called serotonin syndrome.
-Not known (frequency cannot be estimate from the available data): - Difficulties urinating - Seizures (fits) - Yellowing of the skin and the white in the eyes are signs of liver function impairment/hepatitis - Fast, irregular heartbeat, fainting which could be symptoms of a life-threatening condition known as torsade de pointes - Thoughts of harming or killing yourself, - Sudden swelling of skin or mucosa (angioedemas) in addition to above the following side effects have been reported: Very common (may affect more than 1 in 10 people): - Feeling sick (nausea) - Headache
+• Unusual bleeds, including gastrointestinal bleeding

+Rare (may affect up to 1 in 1,000 people):

+• If you experience swelling of skin, tongue, lips, pharynx or face, hives or have difficulties breathing or swallowing (serious allergic reaction).

+• If you have a high fever, agitation, confusion, trembling and abrupt contractions of muscles these may be signs of a rare condition called serotonin syndrome.

+Not known (frequency cannot be estimated from the available data):

+- Difficulties urinating - Seizures (fits), see also section 2 "Warnings and precautions"

+• Thoughts of harming yourself or thoughts of killing yourself, see also section 2 "Warnings and precautions"

+• Yellowing of the skin and the white in the eyes are signs of liver function impairment/ hepatitis.

+• Fast, irregular heart beat, fainting which could be symptoms of a life-threatening condition known as torsade de pointes.

+In addition to above the following side effects have been reported:

+Very common (may affect more than 1 in 10 people):

+- Feeling sick (nausea) - Headache